Visualizing Birth – Montserrat’s story

 Throughout my pregnancy with Montserrat and well into my labor, I used images to visualize her birth.
 Visualization was something that I had done during the birth of my son Kieran in 2009, a topic written about here and here.
 However, whereas visualization during Kieran’s birth happened haphazardly, I used the technique with intent in preparation for Montserrat’s arrival.

 Montserrat was born in the wee hours of May 18th, 2011 at 3:55am.
 Like her brother, she was well past her due date, 11 days past.
 In the days leading up to Montserrat’s birth, I went on numerous walks with my husband Toni and son Kieran, trying to bring on labor.
 As is the case for many couples who are past their due dates with a pregnancy, Toni and I had become anxious for the baby’s arrival, though we had experienced a late baby with our first pregnancy and so knew that the baby would come on her own time.
-We tried everything to bring on labor, including seeking out a pizza place in San Francisco’s Outer Sunset, where we had heard that eating their pesto pizza would bring on labor.
+We tried everything to bring on labor, even seeking out a pizza place in San Francisco’s Outer Sunset, where we had heard that eating their pesto pizza would bring on labor.

 In the afternoon of May 17, 2011, Toni, Kieran and I went for a long walk in our neighborhood, climbing up and down the hills near Alamo Square.
 It was raining that day, though only lightly.
 At about 6pm, I felt the first sensations of labor radiating across my lower abdomen.
-The sensations were significantly different from the ones I had experienced during my pregnancy, during which time I had experienced intense back labor that bad begun with sensations in my lower back.
+The sensations were significantly different from the ones I had experienced during my first pregnancy, during which time I had experienced intense back labor that had begun with sensations in my lower back.

 At a certain point during labor, perhaps around midnight, I told my husband Toni that I wanted to labor in the kitchen.
 This was something we had previously discussed.
 Our apartment was very small and the kitchen was a cozy space with a den-like quality.
 Toni went to the kitchen and transformed it.
 He had previously envisioned how it would look if I had decided I wanted to labor there and had cleaned it while I was laboring.
 When I moved to the kitchen, the table and chairs were gone and a large mattress was on the floor.
 Toni had also changed the lighting in the room, which was a warm dim and glowing but not bright.
 The space felt like the right place for me to continue with my labor.